Bhadohi district: Geography

 This district is situated in the plains of the Ganges River, which forms the southwestern border of the district.
 Ganges, Varuna and Morva are the main rivers.
 The district is surrounded by Jaunpur district to the north, Varanasi district to the east, Mirzapur district to the south, and Prayagraj district to the west.
 With an area of 1055.99 km² Bhadohi is the smallest district of Uttar Pradesh area wise.
-Bhoganw and Rampur are famous ghats in Bhadohi, and also there are many divine temples in Bhadohi, namely: Sita Samahit Sthal (Sitamarhi), Semradhnath Mahadev Dham, Baba Harihar Nath Mandir, Baba Doodhnath Mandir, Ghopaila Devi Mandir (Gyanpur), Chakwa Mahaveer Hanuman Mandir, Baba Bade Shiv Mandir (Gopiganj), Bhadreshwar Mahadev Mandir, Maa Kamakhya Dham (Uchetha Village), Baba Pandwa Nath Mandir (Kaulapur), Shiv Mandir (Sundarpur), ShreeRam Mandir (Kaulapur), Shani Dham, Baba Tileshwarnath Mandir (Tilanga village), Bhadrakali temple, and Baba Gangeshwarnath Dham (Itahara Uparwar Village).
+Bhoganw and Rampur are famous ghats in Bhadohi, and also there are many divine temples in Bhadohi, namely: Sita Samahit Sthal (Sitamarhi), Semradhnath Mahadev Dham, Baba Harihar Nath Mandir, Baba Doodhnath Mandir, Ghopaila Devi Mandir (Gyanpur), Chakwa Mahaveer Hanuman Mandir, Baba Bade Shiv Mandir (Gopiganj), Bhadreshwar Mahadev Mandir, Maa Kamakhya Dham (Uchetha Village), Baba Pandwa Nath Mandir (Kaulapur), Sankat Mochan Hanuman Mandir vikaiyadham "Sankat Mochan Maruti Trust Chakshridatt VikaiyaDham (Chakshridatt Tiwaripur), Shiv Mandir (Sundarpur), ShreeRam Mandir (Kaulapur), Shani Dham, Baba Tileshwarnath Mandir (Tilanga village), Bhadrakali temple, and Baba Gangeshwarnath Dham (Itahara Uparwar Village) Khorabeer Maharaj(Bhagavanpur) Baba KabutarNath Mandir Gopiganj Anjahi Mohal.

 Divisions

 This district is divided into three tehsils, Aurai Tehsil, Bhadohi and Gyanpur, and six blocks, Bhadohi, Suriyawan, Gyanpur, Deegh, Abholi and Aurai.

-There are 1075 populated and 149 non-populated villages along with 79 nyay-panchayat and 489 gram panchayats in the district.

-The district has nine police stations.
+There are 1075 populated villages and 148 non-populated villages, along with 79 nyay-panchayat and 489 gram panchayats in the district.
+The district has nine geographically divided police stations namely - Aurai, Bhadohi, Chauri, Durgaganj, Gopiganj, Koirauna, Gyanpur, Oonj and Suriyawan In urban area there are seven statutory Towns and four Census Town.
+Statutory Towns are two Nagar Palika Parishad and five Nagar Panchayats.

 Demographics

 According to the 2011 census Bhadohi district had a population of 1,578,213, roughly equal to the nation of Gabon or the US state of Hawaii.
 This gives it a ranking of 320th in India (out of a total of 640).

 The district has a population density of 1531 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 14.81%.
 Bhadohi has a sex ratio of 950 females for every 1000 males, and a literacy rate of 89.14%.
+14.53% of the population lives in urban areas.
 Scheduled Castes made up 22.37% of the population.